WintersLt/fss16ppp/code/8/README.md

 - We successfully handled the corner cases that were highlighted when using NSGA-2 with cdom.
 In general, it is hard to identify and deal with such corner case.
 - Hyperovolume estimator used by us is prohibitively slow in some case and can seriously hit the speed of the experiment.
-- The behaviour of binary and continuous domination is highlighted by varyiing the nummber of objectives.
-Hence it is advisable to test any optimizers on different variety of problems.
+- The behaviour of binary and continuous domination is highlighted by varying the nummber of objectives.
+Hence it is advisable to test any optimizer on wide variety of problems.
 - Lastly, look for any scope for caching (or dynamic programming) to speed-up otherwise slow and tedious experiments.

 ## Threats to validity